European hare: Behaviour and life history

 The European hare is primarily nocturnal and spends a third of its activity foraging.
 During daytime, it hides in a depression in the ground called a "form" where it is partially hidden.
 It can run at 70 km/h, and when confronted by predators it relies on outrunning them in the open.
 It is generally thought of as asocial but can be seen in both large and small groups.
 It does not appear to be territorial, living in overlapping home ranges of around 300 ha.
 Communication between hares is by a variety of visual signals.
 Interest is shown by raising ears, while lowering ears warns others to keep away.
 When challenging another individual, a hare thumps its front feet; the hind feet are used to warn others of a predator.
 It squeals when hurt or scared, and a female makes "guttural" calls to attract her young.
-A hare can live 8–13 years.
+A hare can live for 8–13 years.